nearform/the-micro-frontends-workshop/slides.md

 -- **singleton (boolean)**: whether the dependency will be considered a singleton, which means that only a single instance of it is supposed to be shared across all the federated modules;

--- **requiredVersion (string)**: specifies the required version of the dependency, which makes any incompatible version loaded separately (not shared); note that if the `singleton` property setting `requiredVersion` will raise a warning in case of a conflict.
+-- **requiredVersion (string)**: specifies the required version of the dependency, which makes any incompatible version loaded separately (not shared); note that if the `singleton` property is set to `true`, setting `requiredVersion` will raise a warning in case of a conflict.

 ---